Photo: Oaxaca Tourism Fair

 It takes time to read any game and what helps most is understanding who the players are and how they interact with one another.

 How might we make a radical leap toward improving the relationships that improve responsible travel and ecotourism?
-It’s a matter of connecting the dots and seeing in depth the opportunities for healthy interaction and collaboration.
+It’s a matter of connecting the dots and seeing in depth the opportunities for healthy interaction, communication, and collaboration.

 Too often the traditional focus on defining ecotourism narrowly targets what is ecotourism instead of looking at who participates in the process.
 Years ago a consultant told me that ecotourism would be better if it didn’t include travelers.
 Yes, I told her, that’s called conservation.